 4. Lean Deli Meat

 Deli meat has a bad reputation because of its high sodium content.
 But if you’ve never been told by your physician to watch your sodium intake, you have little reason to be concerned.
-Lean deli meat such as chicken and turkey breast, ham, and roast beef makes a great component of any pre-workout meal because it’s easily digested.
+Lean deli meat such as chicken and turkey breast, ham, and roast beef make a great component of any pre-workout meal because it’s easily digested.
 Avoid fattier meats such as pepperoni, salami, or bologna.

 The sodium content of deli meat will work for rather than against you.
-Choosing a salty food will help to stimulate thirst, which may help to ensure you’re well-hydrated before your training session.
+Choosing salty food will help to stimulate thirst, which may help to ensure you’re well-hydrated before your training session.
 This is crucial to support hard training and to reduce the risk of fatigue, muscle cramps, and dizziness.

 Consider a quick sandwich on your favorite bread or tortilla next time you’re in a pre-workout pickle!
 If you’re not in such a rush, consider whole-grain bread instead, to further slow down digestion for steady energy that will last well into your workout.

 5. Beans And Lentils

 For a plant-based protein, nothing beats good-for-the-heart beans.
 That’s because they provide double the benefits.
 This starchy carb is not only a good source of fiber but also a solid source of protein.

 However, on their own, beans aren’t a top-notch source of protein, because they’re missing a few key amino acids.
 But by simply pairing them with your favorite grain, such as bread or rice, you can complement the beans to provide your body with all nine essential amino acids.
 Together, you’ll have created a one-two punch of pre-workout fuel.